kimlima/gocase-dip-challenge-internship/README.md

 ## Problem Description

 Your challenge is to create a simple **command-line application** that can receive a product's image and customize it.
 You can use **any language** you wish as long as solve the problem with a **good performance**.
+We recommend that you use **Python** for the solution, but it's not a requirement.

 ### Input